Manually Create a Property in RentPress

 - # of Units Captured: Total units at the property.
 This field is not used for a static property listing.

-- Import Source: This field is not used for a static property listing.
+- Import Source: For properties connected via sync, this field will show its original import source (or property management software).
+This field is not used for a static property listing.

 Property – Special